hazendaz/makeself-maven-plugin/README.md

 *** Special notes: ***

+- Use version 1.3.0 or better for full windows support without having to pre-install bash.
 - Use version 1.0.0.beta3 or better for *nix support.
 Earlier versions only worked in windows.
 - Use version 1.1.4 to avoid dead lock when buffer is overrun.
 - For jdk 7 usage, use version 1.1.5